Language: EN

 Convert between types with Cast in C#

-This may be necessary when working with different data types and requiring a specific value to be treated as another type.
+This may be necessary when working with different data types and a specific value needs to be treated as another type.

 Implicit Conversions

-This is possible when there is no risk of data loss, or when the target data type is larger than the source data type.
+This occurs only when there is no risk of data loss, usually when the destination data type is larger than the source data type.

 int integerNumber = 10;